What are IDX, MLS, RETS and RESO API

 It’s important to note that each MLS has a different IDX policy set for its real estate broker members.

-It will help you build a website with real estate listings you are allowed to share on your website, without risking any infringement.
+It will help you build a website with real estate listings you are allowed to share on your website without risking any infringement.

 What are IDX, MLS, RETS and RESO API

-IDX Solutions
+IDX Integration Solutions

 Traditional IDX Advantages include: